genki-kusano/python-pwgk/README.md

 Then, please rename your persistence diagrams as
 data/{type of data}/{name of data}/pcd/dim{dimension of PD}_{data index}.txt

+You can also use data.zip as an example data.
+Due to the file size restriction, only matern data is available.

 # 1.Prepare point data
 You can try make_lattice.py or make_matern.py.